Wojtman/10xCookbook/.ai/project_description.md

 ### Success Criterion
 - 80% of registered users have at least 3 recipes in their cookbooks within the first 3 months after registration.
 - The average time spent in the application per user is at least 10 minutes per session.
-- At least 50% of users who created a cookbook without logging in register to save it.
+- At least 60% of newly registered users create at least 1 recipe within 24 hours of registration.